Home isn’t always the safest place. Physical distancing can make living with violence or abuse even more difficult. BUT, YOU ARE NOT ALONE.

 - (807) 229-1740

-Many women, girls, trans and non-binary people now face a heightened risk of violence at home with COVID-19 isolation measures.
+Many women, girls, trans and non-binary people face a heightened risk of violence at home with COVID-19 isolation and physical distancing measures.
 Domestic violence is a form of gender-based violence that often plays out at home.
-It includes intimate partner violence, sexual assault, emotional abuse, child abuse, and elder abuse.
-Abuse can be experienced physically, sexually, emotionally, or financially.
+It includes intimate partner violence, sexual assault, emotional abuse, child abuse and elder abuse.
+Abuse can be experienced physically, sexually, emotionally or financially.

 Most local women’s services are still answering phones and emails, even if remotely.
 Women’s Shelters, Talk 4 Healing Help Line and Victim Witness Assistance are continuing to work with women experiencing violence.
 Guidelines are in place for Women’s Shelters to alleviate exposure of women and their children to COVID-19 as well to ensure those who are symptomatic receive proper support and care.